matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 Feedback available to the sender node that can be monitored to track the progress or otherwise of the transaction submission:

- - when the sender node is choosing the coordinator, it may have recently received a heartbeat message from the preferred coordinator or an alternative coordinator
+ - when the sender node is choosing the coordinator, it may have recently received a [coordinator heartbeat messages](#message-heartbeat-notification) from the preferred coordinator or an alternative coordinator
- - when sending the delegation request to the coordinator, the sender node expects to receive an acknowledgement that the request has been received.
+ - when sending the delegation request to the coordinator, the sender node expects to receive a [delegation accepted message](message-transaction-delegation-accepted).
 This is not a guarantee that the transaction will be completed.
 At this point, the coordinator has only an in-memory record of that delegated transaction
- - coordinator heartbeat messages.
+ - [coordinator heartbeat messages](#message-heartbeat-notification).
 The payload of these messages contains a list of transaction IDs that the coordinator is actively coordinating
- - transaction confirmation request.
+ - [dispatch confirmation request](#message-exchange-dispatch-confirmation).
 Once the coordinator has fulfilled the attestation plan, it sends a message to the transaction sender requesting permission to dispatch.
 If, for any reason, the sender has already re-delegated to another coordinator, then it will reject this request otherwise, it will accept.
  - transaction dispatched message.
 When the coordinator prepares a transaction for submission to base ledger, it sends a message to the sender node for that transaction to communicate that fact.
 The delivery of the message happens after the coordinator has written to its local database.
 The same database transaction triggers the downstream process to submit the transaction to the blockchain node.
 The submission process happens concurrently to the transaction dispatched message.
 So when the `sender` node receives the `transaction dispatched message`, there is no guarantee whether the transaction has been submitted to base ledger yet or not.
 However, there is an assurance that the coordinator node has persistent the intent to submit it and will endeavor to do so even if it fails over.
 However there are error situations where this is not possible (e.g. it could lose access to the signing key, or lose connectivity to the blockchain node) and these situations may be transient or may be permanent.
  - blockchain event.
 The base ledger contract for each domain emits a custom event that included the transaction ID.
 The sender node will detect when such an event corresponds to one of its transactions and will record that transaction as confirmed.
  - transaction reverted message.
 When the submitter fails to submit the transaction, for any reason, and gives up trying , then a `TransactionReverted` message is sent to the sender of that transaction.
 There are some cases where the submitter retries certain failures and does *not* send this message.